nbicocchi/learn-java-javafx/code/camera/JavaFX - Windowing System.md

 ## Bonus: Multiple Scenes

 We may need to open a new window with its own fxml file.
 For example, after taking a picture, we might want to open an editor with precision effects, resize tool and so on.
-In this case alerts and dialog panes will no longer be useful, but we have two options:
+In this case alerts and dialog panes could no longer be useful, so we have two options:

 1) Change the current `Scene`, simpler, but sometimes heavy.
 2) Create a class to manage windows, lightweight and flexible, but a bit more complicated.